jeppelind/js-runner/README.md

 ## Scripts
 ------
-Any .js files located in the `scriptdir` folder or any subfolders will be parsed and executed.
+Any .js files located in the `scriptdir` folder or any subfolders will be parsed and executed (default folder `./scripts`).

 Files will by default be parsed and run as soon as they are added or changed.